-Species Correlation Adjusted p-value
+Species Correlation Ajusted p-value

-Pseudocalanus -0.15 0.8467
+Pseudocalanus 0.04 1.0000

-Calanus -0.19 0.8467
+Calanus -0.11 1.0000

-Microsetella -0.41 0.4319
+Oithona 0.04 1.0000

-Oithona -0.33 0.5905
+Centropages 0.00 1.0000

-Centropages -0.67 0.0192
+Acartia 0.04 1.0000

-Acartia -0.56 0.1003
+Temora -0.50 0.5298

-Temora -0.74 0.0070
+Microsetella -0.42 0.2159

 Discussion

-Significant trend in the spring dynamics of the water temperature was detected at the study site, while summer temperature changed insignificantly, though slight tendency existed (~0.03 °C per year).
+Significant trend in the long-term dynamics of the spring water temperature was detected at the study site, while summer temperature changed insignificantly, though slight tendency existed (~0.03 °C per year).
 These changes correlated with the global trend towards warmer Arctic, when pronounced changes of temperature have been reported for many Arctic areas (ACIA, 2004; IPСС, 2012), and were higher than average for the Northern Hemisphere (Davy et al., 2018).
 Changes of the temperature may well be the consequence of the earlier seasonal spring warming of water: beginning of the spring and summer moved to an earlier time by about 3–4 weeks at the study site.
-Similar trend during the last three decades was documented in different areas over the Arctic for the timing of the ice retreat (Ji et al., 2012).
+It should be noted, that summer beginning shifted more (by 29 days) than start of spring (23 days), so spring duration decreased accordingly.
+Shift of spring beginning at the study site is confirmed by the documented shift of the ice retreat date in the adjacent areas of Kandalaksha Bay, which amounted 26 days by the end of study period.
+Similar trend for the timing of the ice retreat was documented in different areas over the Arctic during the last three decades (Ji et al., 2012).

 Considerable change in seasonal temperature dynamics influences seasonal cycles of planktonic animals.
-There were phenological shifts detected in dynamics of studied species, which coincided with the timing of the life-cycle events of Arctic, boreal and ubiquitous species advanced by up to a month and even more.
-The first copepodite stage of Calanus glacialis appeared 26 days earlier in the end of the study period in the White Sea.
+The life-cycle events of Arctic, boreal and ubiquitous species advanced by up to a month and even more.
+The first copepodite stage of Calanus glacialis appeared 26 days earlier in the end of the study period compared to 1960-ies.
 It is reasonable to connect this shift to the advance of the seasonal water warming.
 However, it was shown that the start of C. glacialis reproduction depends more on the food availability than on the temperature (Ringuette et al., 2002).
 On the other hand, it is the temperature that governs the ice melting and, therefore, the timing of the phytoplankton bloom allowing more light penetrating through the ice and thus accelerating the production of ice and planktonic algae.
 Moreover, temperature influence phytoplankton photosynthetic activity later in the year, after light saturation of the upper water layer (Tilzer et al., 1986).
 Thus, the timing of the reproduction of C. glacialis depends on both food availability and temperature.
-The timing of Calanus juveniles’ disappearance also has shifted to an earlier time, but by 18 days only (compared to 26 days for appearance timing).
-Thus, season of active early development of C. glacialis has shifted to an earlier time and increased.
+The timing of Calanus juveniles’ disappearance also has shifted to an earlier time, however by 18 days only (compared to 26 days for appearance timing).
+Thus, season of active early development of C. glacialis has shifted to an earlier time and increased by more than a week.
 One may expect that with earlier appearance and faster development Calanus juveniles must leave upper layer much earlier.
-However, Calanus CIII remains in the depth layer 0–25 m, but stay below 10 m depth by the end of spring (our observations), thus escaping unfavorable thermal conditions.
+Indeed, Calanus CIII stay below 10 m depth by the end of spring (our observations), thus escaping unfavorable thermal conditions, but remains in the depth layer 0–25 m.
 High concentrations of chlorophyll a are observed only to 10 m depth by this time (Usov et al., 2013).
 So, feeding conditions below this depth are not favorable by the time CIII leave surface layer.
-Thus, until Calanus copepodites finally leave 0–25 m layer, they experience the deficit of food.
 This may be the cause of observed development prolongation.
 It was shown that starvation increases the developmental time of Calanus glacialis nauplii and may even terminate it (Daase et al., 2011).
-It is reasonable to expect similar effect of the food shortage on the copepodite stages.